Articles & Guides

 3. Look for bonding opportunities

 It might sound a little strange to use a moment when your baby is crying as a bonding opportunity, but parents can really step up in these instances.
-Lansbury advises caregivers to allow the child to express his feelings freely.
+Lansbury advises caregivers to allow the child to express their feelings freely.
 Provide support throughout the crying spell by acknowledging that the baby is upset and giving loving care by swaddling, singing or doing other age-appropriate activities.

 According to Amy Webb, who holds a doctorate in child development and family science, this can even be a bonding exercise for the parent who is leaving.
 Your little one will learn that their parent always comes back, which helps to build trust and reduce the time your baby cries for you when you leave.